Dan's Web Tips | Brand X Browsers | User Agent Strings

 Whenever anyone gives statistics purporting to identify what percentage of users are using which browsers, this is (if it's not just somebody's wild guess) probably taken from analysis of the user agent identifiers of visitors to a Web site.
 This identifier is part of the HTTP protocol, and is a string that usually gives the name and version of the browser being used.
 Unfortunately, there is no real consistency in the format of this string, which makes analysis very difficult and statistics suspect.

-Netscape has always used "Mozilla" as its name in these strings, but many other browsers "lie" and also identify themselves as "Mozilla", something that got established a few years ago because the other browser makers wanted to get through browser-identifiers on sites that disabled Netscape-specific enhancements when any other browser was being used.
+Netscape (back when it actually existed as a distinct browser) always used "Mozilla" as its name in these strings, but many/most other browsers "lie" and also identify themselves as "Mozilla", something that got established quite a few years ago (during the 1990s "browser wars") because the other browser makers wanted to get through browser-identifiers on sites that disabled Netscape-specific enhancements when any other browser was being used.
 So they identified themselves as Mozilla/2.0 (compatible; RealBrowserName) -- even though they weren't always truly compatible with Netscape.
 One of the browsers doing this was MSIE, which used strings like Mozilla/2.0 (compatible; MSIE 2.0).
 When MSIE got enough market share to be the "browser to imitate" by many of the Brand X's, you started seeing strings like Mozilla/3.0 (compatible; MSIE 3.0; RealBrowserName), which is pretending to be MSIE pretending to be Netscape.
-There's been much debate among developers and testers of Mozilla about what to do about its user agent string (which currently starts with "Mozilla/5.0" even though the actual release version numbers are in the 1.x range), with some wanting a "clean start" by changing its opening word to something else (even though it's actually the only browser that can honestly call itself "Mozilla"), while others are deathly afraid to make the slightest alteration (even to change the version number with each release as Netscape always did) lest it discombobulate "browser sniffers" and lock Mozilla users out of sites.
+There was much debate among developers and testers of Mozilla in its early days on what to do about its user agent string (which starts with "Mozilla/5.0" even though this did not correspond to the actual version number of any Mozilla-based browser until many years later when Firefox 5.0 came out, rapidly succeeded by 6.0 with their current rapid-release strategy), with some wanting a "clean start" by changing its opening word to something else (even though the old pre-Firefox Mozilla Suite, once the flagship project of the Mozilla organization, was actually the only browser that could honestly call itself "Mozilla"), while others were deathly afraid to make the slightest alteration (even to change the version number with each release as Netscape always did) lest it discombobulate "browser sniffers" and lock Mozilla users out of sites.
 So it seems like we're stuck for the indefinite future with user agent strings that get further and further away from honestly describing the browser name and version they represent, and contain increasing amounts of fossilized deadwood that can't be removed because some site, somewhere, allegedly depends on its presence.

 All of this makes it very hard to identify what browsers are really being used.
 To make it even harder, there are a few browsers that actually let the user change the user-agent string, and some users put in None Of Your Business, a joke name like Nutscrape, or random garbage characters.
 For the use of my own Web log analysis, I use a Perl routine I developed that attempts, as best I can, to parse out the true browser being used (modified every time I run into another browser that does it differently), but it's not perfect.
 So don't put too much trust in anybody's browser usage statistics.
 (And that isn't even considering various Web caching systems that make all site hit counts suspect, and the fact that any stats based on hits to inline images like counters or ad banners will exclude text-mode browsers, browsers with image loading turned off, and accesses by users with filtering programs that skip loading online ads, etc.)